jtc268/Interactive-Lab-Hub/Lab 5/README_for_grading.md

 Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

+After exploring the bird detector more, I decided that detecting a bluejay specifically would be very difficult for this lab (and my current skill levels) and pivoted to a compeltely different interaction.

+I will be making a "Red Light Green Light" game interaction using the hand interaction algorithm.
+"Quiet coyote"/pinched fingers will be STOP (as if the participant stops running in the original game - RED LIGHT) and open fingers will be GO. (as if the participant is running in the original game - GREEN LIGHT)

 **\*\*\*Include a short video demonstrating the finished result.\*\*\***